crytic/building-secure-contracts/program-analysis/echidna/end-to-end-testing.md

 $ npm i truffle
 ```

 If ganache and ganache-cli are not installed, add them manually.
-For instance, running:
+In our example, we will run:

 ```
 $ npm i ganache ganache-cli
 ```

-or:
+Other projects using yarn will require:

 ```
 $ yarn add ganache ganache-cli
 ```

 It is also important to select *one* test script from the available tests.
 Ideally, this test will deploy all (or most) contracts, including mock/test ones.
-Let's take a look to `SimpleStorage`, one of the contracts:
+For this example, we are going to take a look to the `SimpleStorage` contract:

 ```solidity
 contract SimpleStorage {